Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 - Team features available

-- Good for enterprise
+- Strong enterprise positioning

-- Database integration options
+- Database integration options for advanced workflows

 Pricing